swatii-solanki/ImageFilterCrop/README.md

 ## Features
 - Select Image or Capture Image
 - Crop Image using multiple ratio
+- Applying Filters to Image
-- Filter Image has options - Brightness, Contrast, Saturation
+- Changing the Brightness, Contrast and Saturation of images.
-- Save Image in Device.
+- Save Photo after editing.